 Yes, Hudson has built, owns and operates Velocity Broadband, a fiber-optic internet service for Hudson businesses.
-The proposal is to build out the network and extend the service to all residences in the City.
+The Community-Wide Fiber proposal is to build out the network and extend the service to residences in the City.

 What will it cost to build a community-wide system and how would Hudson pay for it?

 Building the network out to all Hudson homes and businesses is estimated to cost $21 million.
 To date, we have spent $3.4 million to build the 60-mile business network.
-It will cost an additional $17.5 million to build the rest of the network.
-City Council is considering a 10-year, 2.7 mill property tax levy on the November 2018 ballot to fund existing and future network construction.
-If voters approve the issue, the monthly cost for homeowners would be just under $7.88 per each $100,000 appraised value of the home.
-There would be an additional $30 per month service charge to use the service.
+It will cost an additional $17.5 million to build the rest of the network and to connect to each home.
+Council is currently looking into various funding options.

 Will all residents get the new service?

 Based on the original proposed tax levy funding, all homes and businesses could subscribe to the high-speed fiber network once it is built.
 Council is currently looking into alternative funding options and details have not been determined at this time.
 Please see the updates page for the most current information.

 What about 5G small cell wireless that I hear is coming.
 Won't that replace this technology?